Nuchal Translucency (NT) Scan During Pregnancy

-- What is NT Scan?
+- What Is Nuchal Translucency (NT) Scan?

-- How is Nuchal Translucency Scan Done?
+- How Is the Nuchal Translucency (NT) Ultrasound Scan Carried Out?

-- When is NT Screening Done?
+- When Is the Nuchal Translucency (NT) Screening Done?

 - Nuchal Translucency Measurement Chart

-- How Accurate is Nuchal Translucency Test
+- How Accurate Is the Nuchal Translucency Test

-Along with this, the NT scan is also able to detect if your baby is at the risk of having few other congenital defects like other chromosomal abnormalities (particularly in chromosome number 13 and 18), and heart problems.
+Along with this, the NT scan is also able to detect if your baby is at risk of having few other congenital defects like other chromosomal abnormalities (particularly in chromosome number 13 and 18), and heart problems.

-What is the Nuchal Translucency?
+What Is Nuchal Translucency?

-An NT scan is nothing but a sonography.
+An NT scan is nothing but sonography.
 It can be performed as a Transabdominal or Transvaginal Ultrasound.

 1. Transabdominal Ultrasound:

-- if the results of this ultrasound are not satisfactory enough for your sonographer to build a report, you may be requested to go for a transvaginal ultrasound
+- If the results of this ultrasound are not satisfactory enough for your sonographer to build a report, you may be requested to go for a transvaginal ultrasound.

 The NT scan is a non-invasive method.
 No blood sample is required to perform this test, no needles are inserted in any part of your body, nor are you subjected to any kind of radiation.
 The NT scan is thus a very safe procedure.
-It does not directly adversely affect you or your baby in any way.
+It does not adversely affect you or your baby in any way.

 Nuchal Translucency Measurement Chart